red-monkey/goal-radar-web/README.md

 *.html            - Additional HTML pages (if any).
 LICENSE-*.txt     - License file as per your downloaded variant.

-How to Edit the template
+How to Edit the website
 ------------------------

-1. Editing Content in template
+1. Editing Content in website

 To edit the content open the corresponding *.html files and open them in an editor such as VSCode or Notepad++.
 Search for the content you want to change and edit it to the text you want.
 Save the file and reopen HTML file in browser to see the changes.

-2. Editing Styles of template
+2. Editing Styles of website

 The main style is present in css\main.css which you can edit.
 You must know how to edit CSS files to do this.